 First up, let’s talk about the pieces.
 A ‘proper’ CO2 setup has two pieces – the inflator (aka nozzle) and the cartridge.
 Here’s the inflators:

 (With flow control lever on left, without on right)

 Inflators come in two basic flavors.
 Those without flow control (ability to stop the pressure) and those with flow control.
 Obviously the pro to flow control is that you can stop/start it once you pop the seal on the cartridge.
 The con is they cost a bit more (although, as of this writing the flow control ones are on sale for less than those without).
 If you don’t have flow control – it’s sorta a one-shot deal.
-You either do it right all at once the first time, or your down and out a cartridge.
+You either do it right all at once the first time, or you’re down and out a cartridge.
 Hint: Buy the one with the flow control.
 (Though technically you can control the non-flow control type by carefully tightening and un-tightening the cartridge from the inflator, seems a bit tricky and a bit risky)

 Cartridges come in different sizes – 12g, 16g or 25g.
 The smaller ones are designed for filling tires up to about 90 PSI.
 The larger ones are designed for filling tires up to 120+ PSI.
 This corresponds to lower pressure tubes such as clinchers (typically 90-120PSI) and tubular’s (140-170 PSI) such as race wheels.